jlevy/leximetry/src/leximetry/docs/prose_metrics.md

 ## Purpose

-This document describes a set of high-level metrics for assessing the quality of prose.
+This document describes a simple set of high-level metrics for assessing the quality of prose.

 ## Background